-The many lush and flowering rose gardens have given this lovely fjord town its label "The City of Roses".
-Home to 25,000 inhabitants, Molde is the administrative centre and commercial hub of Møre og Romsdal county.
-It offers a fabulous mountain panorama view and a relatively mild climate.
-Molde Jazz, Norway’s largest jazz festival, showcases jazz from all corners of the world for a week each summer.
+Its many lush, flowering rose gardens give this lovely fjord town its nickname, ‘The City of Roses’.
+Molde is home to 25,000 inhabitants and is the administrative center and commercial hub of Møre og Romsdal County.
+It offers fabulous panoramic views of the surrounding mountains and a relatively mild climate.
+Molde Jazz, Norway’s largest jazz festival, showcases jazz from all corners of the world for one week each summer.